nightmare117/DrobboPonno/README.md

 - Install the libraries by running - npm install
 - Now, to run the application - npm run dev

-## How to set up DrobboPonno Bbackend:
+## How to set up DrobboPonno backend:
 - Make sure to install Node
 - Clone the [repository](https://github.com/2018331043/ECommerceBackend.git) in your directory.
 - Install the libraries by running - npm install